How to Program Variants with Multi-Move Pieces in Game Courier

 Thie first section increments

 The first thing the loop does is handle the pass keyword, which is used to skip the second part of a double move.
-This keyword is almost always allowed - the only exception to this is capturing an adjacent piece without moving as a Heavenly Tetrarch, since that piece can never land on an adjacent square.
-If a player tries to pass the second part of the Heavenly Tetrarch's double move, the program exits with an error message.
-If this is not the case, then the code tests for promotions, calls the bpromote subroutine to handle them, and exits the loop early with the break statement.
+This keyword is always allowed, since a piece is never required to make the second part of a double move.
+The code then tests for promotions, calls the bpromote subroutine to handle them, and exits the loop early with the break statement.

 If the pass keyword was not entered into the Moves field, then the move is a normal move, and the remaining code inside the loop executes instead.
 This section is similar to the code for evaluating the first part of a move.
 It tests for promotions, and then tests the move itself and handles promotions.
 The main difference is that the list of pieces in the switch statement is restricted to those that can make double moves, since it doesn't make sense to include the other pieces here.